flaneurette/ImageFilter/README.md

 ```
 var filter = new filters;

+var divId	=  'divcontainer'; 	// the div to where the sliders are created
+var imageId	=  'image'; 		// the id of the image to manipulate
+var resultId	=  'result'; 		// the id of a text field to show the summed conditions.

 // Initialize range sliders.
 Format: (filter : min : max : default)
 let filterlist = [
 	'Brightness:0:200:100',